Checking connection status...

 Every time you visit a website, your device sends a DNS (Domain Name System) query to translate the human-readable domain name like “google.com” into a numerical IP address that computers understand.
 Think of DNS as the internet's phone book — it tells your browser where to find the website you want to visit.

-When you use a VPN, all of your internet traffic — including DNS queries — should be routed through the encrypted VPN tunnel.
-A DNS leak happens when your DNS requests bypass the VPN tunnel and are sent directly to your ISP's DNS servers or other third-party DNS resolvers instead.
+When you use SwissGuard, all of your internet traffic — including DNS queries — should be routed through the encrypted tunnel.
+A DNS leak happens when your DNS requests bypass the encrypted tunnel and are sent directly to your ISP's DNS servers or other third-party DNS resolvers instead.
 This means that even though your main internet traffic is encrypted and private, your DNS queries are leaking out in plain text.

 This is a serious privacy concern because DNS queries reveal every website and online service you access.
 Your ISP can see your complete browsing history, advertisers can build a profile of your interests, and in some countries, this data can be shared with government agencies.
 DNS leaks essentially create a detailed log of your online activity that anyone monitoring your DNS traffic can read.

-DNS leaks can occur for several reasons: misconfigured VPN software, operating system settings that override VPN DNS configuration, IPv6 DNS queries that bypass the IPv4-only VPN tunnel, or using a VPN provider that does not operate its own DNS servers.
-Some VPNs only encrypt your web traffic but leave DNS queries unprotected, giving you a false sense of security.
+DNS leaks can occur for several reasons: misconfigured privacy software, operating system settings that override DNS configuration, IPv6 DNS queries that bypass the IPv4-only tunnel, or using a provider that does not operate its own DNS servers.
+Some services only encrypt your web traffic but leave DNS queries unprotected, giving you a false sense of security.

 Frequently Asked Questions